craigulliott/platformer/docs/generated/models/schema.md

 # A base class within the Users namespace for all Users models
 # to extend from.
 class Users::UsersModel
-  # all models within the Usrs namespace should be stored
+  # all models within the Users namespace should be stored
   # in the "users" schema within our database
   schema :users